ERINWORLD - your personal guide to wellness

 Dietary Do's

-Did you know that eating red meat, particularly bacon, luncheon meats, jerky, and sausage, significantly increases your risk of developing cancer?
-On the other hand, eating fish instead will reduce your risk of disease.
-These are just some of the stunning facts that modern scientific studies, including one released this year, have proven.
+Did you know that more and more studies are showing that eating processed red meat, particularly bacon, luncheon meats, jerky, and sausage, significantly increases your risk of developing cancer?
+Not just colon cancer, but a variety of cancers.
+On the other hand, eating low-mercury fish (such as wild sockeye salmon) instead will reduce your risk of disease.
+These are just some of the surprising facts that modern scientific studies, including one released this year, have proven.
 See my References page for a link to the studies and more, or use the custom search on my pages.

 Foods to avoid completely

-It’s now clear red meat (beef, lamb, and pork), and even more importantly, processed meat (sausage, smoked meats, prepared salty meats) should be avoided or significantly reduced, as they increase the risk of cancer and raise blood pressure.
-What other foods should never be consumed?
+It’s now clear that consuming large amounts of red meat (beef, lamb, and pork consumed daily) makes it far more likely that a person will gain weight due to its caloric density.
+Even more importantly, processed meat (sausage, smoked meats, prepared salty meats such as deli meats) should be avoided or significantly reduced, as they increase the risk of cancer, plus the excess sodium they contain can raise blood pressure.
+What other foods should not be consumed?
 There is growing evidence that dairy products (milk, cheese) cause more problems than they solve because, while they contain useful calcium and vitamin D, they contain so much protein that it actually tends to cause a net loss of calcium from the bones.
 Why?
-Because non-vegetarian North Americans eat too much meat and protein in their diets already, outside of milk.
+Because typical non-vegetarian North Americans already eat too much meat and protein in their diets, outside of milk.
+Unless you're anorexic, underweight, training intensely (i.e. marathons), trying to bulk up, or malnourished, there's no need to consume milk.

-Cow’s milk is designed to fatten a calf up by hundreds of pounds in just a few short months, and is full of hormones.
+Cow’s milk is designed to fatten a calf up by hundreds of pounds in just a few short months, and is full of growth stimulating hormones.
 That’s not what Western countries dealing with serious adult obesity epidemics need to be consuming.
-Once a person has left their growing years there is no real need to keep milk and cheese in the diet.
+Once a person has left their growing years (18+) there is no real need to keep milk and cheese in the diet beyond the occasional rare treat.

 Sugar is another substance that needs to be significantly reduced because excess sugar consumption leads to weight gain, metabolic syndrome, and eventually Type 2 diabetes – an often crippling disease which wreaks havoc on the body.
 While sugar cannot be avoided completely in most foods, refined sugar should definitely not be kept in the house.
+Try using molasses, stevia, xylitol, or brown sugar instead in recipes.
 Read ingredient labels in the grocery store, and on most days try and avoid all products with sugar, glucose, glucose-fructose, and high fructose corn syrup in the top 5 ingredients.

-Most people eat too much salt.
+Most people frequently consume processed and restaurant foods, which means they're usually eating too much salt.
 If North Americans reduced their salt intake considerably, 30% of all cases of heart disease would be avoided.
 Too much salt causes high blood pressure, which leads to a whole host of other dangerous problems.
+On the other hand, if you have low blood pressure below 90/60, then you may find eating more salt will help reduce postural blackouts and dizzy spells since it will raise your blood pressure a few points after several months.

 Soda and sport drinks, which are sugar mixed with water and food colouring, should be avoided completely.
 Soda pop is extremely acidic and causes calcium loss from the bones.
 For those of you not familiar with the scientific studies in the last ten years, these foods to avoid might seem like shocking news.
-The food companies aren’t going to advertise about how their products damage your health and won’t stop selling harmful foods until consumers get educated and stop buying them.
+The food companies aren’t going to advertise about how their products damage your health, and certainly won’t stop selling harmful foods until consumers get educated and stop buying them.
+Aspartame, an artificial sweetener, is associated with a host of problems and studies have shown that switching to "diet" colas doesn't help people lose weight.
+Colas need to be removed entirely and replaced with things like green tea, plain water, or sparkling mineral water.

 What foods can and should be eaten?

-The ideal diet is flexitarian or pesco-vegetarian, which means mostly plant-based with some fish, lean fowl, or lean game, but no red meats and dairy.
+The ideal diet seems to be either flexitarian or pesco-vegetarian, which means mostly plant-based with some fish, lean fowl, or lean game, but few red meats and little dairy.
 Vegetables, fruits, and berries need to be eaten far more often!
 Most people do not eat nearly enough greens each day.
 These foods are rich in fibre, vitamins, minerals, and antioxidants – which are plant chemicals that prevent cumulative damage to your cells, thin the blood, and help protect against cancer.
 It is not possible to eat too many fruits and vegetables.
 Plants that are dark green, red, purple, orange, or yellow should comprise by far the largest part of your daily volume of food.
-Regarding vegetables, Kale, broccoli, and sweet potato are good choices.
-Every larger meal should be 2/3 or more vegetables by volume on the plate, and you should eat several small meals a day instead of just one or two big ones.
+Regarding vegetables: Kale, broccoli, brussel's sprouts, and sweet potato are good choices.
+Every larger meal should be 2/3 or more vegetables or greens by volume on the plate, and you should eat several small meals a day instead of just one or two big ones (not eating breakfast is linked to being overweight, as it leads to more daytime snacking).
 Dark berries, such as blueberries and Brazilian Acai, should be eaten regularly as they are full of beneficial antioxidants.
-The are a good substitute for desserts.
+Dark berries combined with a square of dark chocolate is a good substitute for most standard desserts.
 Follow the optimized food pyramid by Ray Kurzweil in his book "Fantastic Voyage".

 Fast ideas for eating healthier immediately:

-• Buy a griled chicken and vegetable wrap instead of fries and a burger.
-Even most fast food joints offer them now, usually for less than $2.25!
-Just ask them for "no sauce".
+• Buy a grilled chicken and vegetable wrap instead of fries and a burger.
+Most fast food joints offer them now, usually for less than $2.25!
+Just ask them for "no sauce" to avoid the extraneous calories and sodium in the sauces.

 • Start eating less pastas and white potatoes.
-Fill that space on the plate with veggies and brown rice
+Fill that space on the plate with veggies, sweet potatoes, and brown or wild rice, or at the very least get whole grain versions of pasta.

-• Have fish more often instead of other meats
+• Have fish - especially wild sockeye salmon - more often instead of other meats.

 Omega-3 fatty acids/oils

-You need healthy oils that are liquid at room temperature in your diet to maintain peak mental capacity since your brain is mostly fats.
+Fat isn't an enemy, you just need to be careful not to ingest too much, or too much of the more harmful kinds.
+You need healthy oils that are naturally liquid at room temperature in your diet to maintain peak mental capacity since your brain is mostly fats.
 If you do not eat fish several times a week, be sure to take a daily fish oil supplement.
 Be sure it contains oil from wild-caught fish, as farmed fish often contains contaminants.
 Read the labels carefully, because some pills contain far more DHA and EPA omega-3 oils than others do, and are a better buy.

-Corn oil is not a healthy oil to cook with.
-Use olive oil or canola oil, and do not burn the food or stir-fry it at excessively high temperatures.
-Instead of adding too much oil, mix the oil with water to keep the foods more moist as you cook or stir-fry.
+Corn oil is not a healthy oil to cook with - it's one of the worst, along with trans fats!
+Instead, use olive oil or canola oil, and don't burn the food or stir-fry it at excessively high temperatures.
+Instead of adding too much oil, mix the oil with water to keep the foods more moist as you cook, sautee, or stir-fry.

-Trans fats are a type of artificially modified oil that should not be eaten at all.
-Trans fats increase the risk of cardiovascular disease and cause the most damage of any type of fat or oil.
-Manufacturers are beginning to remove them from foods, but check the labels.
+Trans fats are a type of artificially modified (hydrogenated) oil that should not be eaten at all.
+Trans fats increase the risk of cardiovascular disease and cause by far the most damage of any type of fat or oil.
+Manufacturers are beginning to remove them from foods, but check the labels for any trans fat content!
+Eating more than 1 gram a day is proven in studies to be very harmful and to greatly increase the risk of cardiovascular diseases.

 The spice of life